fbpx

 Arts for All Need-Based Scholarships

 Accessibility for all to arts education has always been the very heart of our mission.
-To help make learning at CSMA accessible to everyone, we offer scholarships to qualified students of all ages on the basis of financial need.
+To help make learning at CSMA accessible to as many community members as possible, we offer scholarships to students of all ages on the basis of need.

-Scholarships may be used for all instructional programs offered at CSMA and are valid for one year, subject to funds availability.
-Awards are determined on a sliding-scale, and are given in the form of a percentage discount on member tuition rates.
-No funds are paid directly to students.
+Scholarships may be used for all types of education programs offered at CSMA.
+Awards are given in the form of a percentage discount on member tuition rates – no funds are paid directly to students.

 The need-based scholarship program includes a general fund, and named scholarships established in memory of individuals to support studies in areas they were passionate about.
 Our scholarship committee selects recipients of named scholarships from among all applicants meeting the designated criteria.